-Let’s look at gold prices and see how its relationship with different currencies behaves and interacts.
+Let’s look at gold prices.
+We will see how its relationship with different currencies behaves.

 The WTI does not have a very good connection to the Japanese Yen and Australian Dollars.
 However, gold prices have a more stable and solid connection to these currencies than the WTI does.